Table of Contents

 Overview

-In this post, I’m going to show you how you can add custom claims from user attributes in Keycloak.
+In this post, I will show you how you can add custom claims from user attributes in Keycloak.

-The first thing you need to do is to create an user on Keycloak (if you haven’t) and add your desired attributes to that user:
+The first thing you need to do is to create a user on Keycloak (if you haven’t) and add your desired attributes to that user:

 Add mappers to account-console client